cape-io/redux-field/README.md

 #### `fieldEvent`

+Actions related to the field and/or its container.

 * `clear` - Close the field.
 Reset all values to default.
 * `clearError` - Reset `error` to `null`.
 * `close` - The field has been "closed".
 Allows you do something like display the field in its finished form instead of as an input.